d0wngrade/laravel-rentmanagerapi/README.md

 # `zinapse/laravel-rentmanagerapi`
-A library that helps you authenticate and get/post data from the Rent Manager API.
+A library that helps you authenticate and send GET/POST requests to the Rent Manager API.

 ## Docuentation
 ### Installation